Bel-Shazzar/JapaneseVerbConjugator/README.md

 Please make sure to update tests as appropriate.

 ## License
-This project uses a Python package named `romkan`, which has a BSD license.
-This project therefore has a [BSD](https://choosealicense.com/licenses/bsd/) license.
+This project is licensed under the [BSD](https://choosealicense.com/licenses/bsd/) license.